coq/coq/doc/sphinx/proof-engine/ltac.rst

    end.

 Next we define an auxiliary tactic ``perm_aux`` which takes an argument used to control the recursion depth.
-This tactic behaves as follows.
-If the lists are identical (i.e. convertible), it concludes.
-Otherwise, if the lists have identical heads, it proceeds to look at their tails.
+This tactic works as follows: If the lists are identical (i.e. convertible), it concludes.
+Otherwise, if the lists have identical heads, it looks at their tails.
 Finally, if the lists have different heads, it rotates the first list by putting its head at the end if the new head hasn't been the head previously.
 To check this, we keep track of the number of performed rotations using the argument ``n``.
 We do this by